Preparing your Resource Consent Application

 Before you submit your application, we can provide advice and guidance as part of our pre-application service.
 We particularly recommend this service for all complex proposals.

-You may also need assistance or advice from a resource management consultant, surveyor (in the case of a subdivision application), landscape architect or other specialist advisor.
+You may also need assistance or advice from a resource management consultant, surveyor (in the case of a subdivision application), landscape architect, or another specialist advisor.

 If your proposal looks as if it will be large or complex, you may wish to consider getting legal advice as well as other professional advice.
 Getting advice at the start of the project can save you time and money later.